DKingAlpha/droidhack/README.md

 If you have trouble connecting by remote ip address of android phone, `adb forward tcp:8022 tcp:8022` will forward 8022 port from remote to your local address.
 So you can connected to `127.0.0.1:8022` instead.

+PyCharms 2020.1 has a bug in `.pycharm_helper`, remember to fix the bug manually.